 Article 6.4 Supervisory Body Webinars

-Engage, collaborate and help shape the future of the Article 6.4 mechanism!
+Engage, collaborate and help shape the future of the Paris Agreement Crediting Mechanism!

 The Supervisory Body champions open interaction, active engagement, and continuous dialogue.
 On this page, stakeholders can access webinars that cover topics related to the ongoing efforts of the Article 6.4 Supervisory Body.